 Sonoma Clean Power’s geothermal energy is sourced from Calpine Corporation’s power plants located at The Geysers less than 50 miles from Traditional Medicinals headquarters.

 In 2008, we installed 1,450 solar panels at our herbal tea manufacturing plant in Sebastopol, California.
-During the sunny months, the solar panels may actually produce 100% of our electricity, and we even send some back into the power grid.
+During the sunny summer afternoons, the solar panels may actually produce 100% of our electricity, and we even send some back into the power grid.
 On average, our solar panels produce about 40% of our electricity use, including all our office and warehouse locations.
 For more information, check out our Annual Sustainability & Benefit Report.